LIVE MORE LIFE, BE MORE iIrish

 Twain later reflected; “It is curious, curious that physical courage should be so common in the world, and moral courage so rare.”

-It is our responsibility to continue in the pursuit of what our founders envisioned, bearing in mind that companies like FOX and CNN, Facebook and Twitter are for profit companies.
-When you click on “like or share,” the algorithims kick in to get you more of the same, much like a narcotic triggers a reaction in the addicts brain until truth and reality become a blur.
+It is our responsibility to continue in the pursuit of what our founders envisioned, bearing in mind that companies like FOX and CNN, Facebook, and Twitter are for-profit companies.
+When you click on “like or share,” the algorithms kick in to get you more of the same, much like a narcotic triggers a reaction in the addict’s brain until truth and reality become a blur.

 We need to become like miners panning for gold, being diligent as we sift through the dirt and check what our pan holds.
 Even the greatest of paintings cannot give us the same view of a place we’ve seen for ourselves.
 That multi-faceted view is also essential in understanding the complexities in living in a free society.